Call 561-272-0800

 What Are the Treatment Options for Behavioral Addiction?

-Behavioral addiction treatment options include therapy, support groups, and medication, tailored to the specific addiction and the individual’s needs.
+The treatment options for behavioral addiction include psychotherapy, support groups, and medication, tailored to the specific addiction and the individual’s needs.

 Psychotherapy